mailcow/mailcow-dockerized-docs/docs/i_u_m_migration.md

-#### Please note: This guide assumes you intend to migrate an existing Mailcow server (source) over to a brand new, empty server (target).
+#### Please note: This guide assumes you intend to migrate an existing mailcow server (source) over to a brand new, empty server (target).
 It takes no care about preserving any existing data on your target server and will erase anything within `/var/lib/docker/volumes` and thus any Docker volumes you may have already set up.

 **1\.**
 Install [Docker](https://docs.docker.com/engine/installation/linux/) and [Docker Compose](https://docs.docker.com/compose/install/) on your new server.